-14 The inaugural winner was John Olsen.
+&lt;sup>14 The inaugural winner was John Olsen.

-15 Succeeded in 1999 by Dr Derek Staples.
+&lt;sup>15 Succeeded in 1999 by Dr Derek Staples.

-- The portfolio of managed subprograms was extended by 1998 to include Southern Bluefin Tuna aquaculture, Atlantic Salmon aquaculture, Rock Lobster post-harvest and, controversially, Rock Lobster enhancement and aquaculture.
-1617 - A major, multi-agency project commenced on the Huon River estuary to investigate the effects of sea cages on the aquatic environment and environmental factors (such as landbased run-off) on aquaculture production. - The FRDC also invested significant funds into live finfish export that involved a committee that worked with airlines.
+- The portfolio of managed subprograms was extended by 1998 to include Southern Bluefin Tuna aquaculture, Atlantic Salmon aquaculture, Rock Lobster post-harvest and, controversially, Rock Lobster enhancement and aquaculture. - A major, multi-agency project commenced on the Huon River estuary to investigate the effects of sea cages on the aquatic environment and environmental factors (such as land-based run-off) on aquaculture production. - The FRDC invested significant funds in live finfish export that involved a committee that worked with airlines.

-The seafood industry's GVP was \$1.88 bn, of which wild-catch was \$1.38 bn and aquaculture \$0.50 bn.
+The seafood industry's determined AGVP was \$1.88 bn, of which wild-catch was \$1.38 bn and aquaculture \$0.50 bn.